Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 ------------

 The Selenium-IDE (Integrated Development Environment) is the tool you use to develop your Selenium scripts.
-Its an easy to use Firefox plug-in and is the generally the most efficient way to develop test scripts.
+It's an easy-to-use Firefox plug-in and is generally the most efficient way to develop test scripts.
 It also contains a context menu that allows you to first select a UI element from the browser's currently displayed page and then select from a list of Selenium commands